 For malignant tumour cells to develop into cancer tumours and for daughter tumours to gain a foothold and develop, a network of new blood vessels that provide them with nourishment must take form.
 The process is known as angiogenesis.

 The cause of the cancer is often known and it is even possible to chart which genes have been damaged.
 Genes can be damaged by external factors, such as radiation, lifestyle factors such as nutrition and the environment, by toxins in the environment and by certain medications and viruses.
 The body’s own repairing mechanism for correcting incurred injuries, inflammation, is thought to favour cancer growth if it continues uncontrollably and hinders the body’s defence mechanism against cancer.

 An important cause of cancer is aging.
-Mutations occur in all age groups but in the young the damage is repaired by certain enzymes.
-As you age these enzymes function more poorly which can lead to accumulated damage of the DNA.
+Mutations occur in all age groups but in young persons the damage is repaired by certain enzymes.
+As you age these enzymes function poorly which can lead to accumulated damage of the DNA.

 How does cancer spread in the body?

 A malignant tumour characteristically grows and forces its way into surrounding tissue.
 Not only can the tumour cause damage by its expansive manner of growth, it can also grow into other tissues and cause damage there as well.
 The malignant cells can also detach from the tumour and spread via bodily fluids, with lymph fluid to lymph nodes or through blood to remote organs such as the lungs, the brain and the liver and there form daughter tumours called metastases.

 Systemic metastasis is the single-most serious aspect of this disease.
 Metastasis is largely responsible for the majority of cancer deaths.
 Unfortunately the spread of cancer via metastases is still poorly understood.

 Cancer as a metabolic disease : on the origin, management, and prevention of cancer

 Anticancer : A New Way of Life